harmonicalchemy/modular-emacs/README.md

 #### Emacs Helm & Extras:

 - [helm](https://github.com/emacs-helm/helm) Helm is an Emacs incremental and narrowing framework that helps speed up operations on commands with structured command completions and more.
 It is a programmable interface (API) as well.
 To see how HELM can speed things up try a prefix key like: `C-x` or `C-c` or `M-x` and just wait before typing any more keys...
 You will see all the possible key-combos currently associated with that prefix key pop up in the HELM mini-buffer!
 Fantastic!
-No more guessing!
+No more guessing! _("Oops!
+What did I just do?
+OMG!
+LOL")_

 - [helm-core](https://emacs-helm.github.io/helm/) Development files for Helm (API)...
 Installed as dependency.